satwikkansal/wtfpython/wtfpy.md

 ## Minor ones

-- `join()` is a string operation instead of list operation. (sort of counterintuitive)
+- `join()` is a string operation instead of list operation. (sort of counterintuitive) **Explanation:**
+  If `join()` is a method on a string then it can operate on any iterable (list, tuple, iterators).
+If it were a method on a list it'd have to be implemented separately by every type.
+Also, it doesn't make much sense to put a string-specific method on a generic list.

+  Also, it's string specific, and it sounds wrong to put a string-specific method on a generic list.
 - `[] = ()` is a semantically correct statement (unpacking an empty `tuple` into an empty `list`)
 - No multicore support yet